05shiva/Python-Developer-Technical-Assessment/README.md

 # Python-Developer-Technical-Assessment
+Overview

-This repository contains the code, data, and results for the Python Developer Technical Assessment. assement/
+This repository contains my solution for the Python Developer Technical Assessment.
+It demonstrates skills in:

-├── scripts/
+Data ingestion and chunking

+Generating embeddings and building a vector index

+Baseline search and hybrid reranking

+RESTful API development

+The system answers 8 safety-related questions by retrieving relevant information from provided sources.assement/ ├── scripts/
 │ ├── api.py
 │ ├── run_assessment.py